 Upper secondary school attendance is voluntary.
-In upper secondary school you can study on various national programmes or introduction programmes.
-The national programmes include both vocational programmes and preparatory programmes for subsequent higher education.
+In upper secondary school you can study on various national programmes or an introductory programme.
+National programmes include vocational programmes and preparatory programmes for subsequent higher education.

-In order for you to be able to attend a vocational programme you have to have a Pass grade in Swedish or Swedish as a Second Language, English, Mathematics, as well as in another five subjects.
-In other words, a Pass grade is required in eight subjects in total.
+In order to attend a vocational programme you need to have Pass grades in Swedish or Swedish as a Second Language, English, Mathematics, and in another five subjects.
+In other words you need Pass grades in a total of eight subjects.

 In order for you to be able to attend a preparatory programme you have to have a Pass grade in Swedish or Swedish as a Second Language, English, Mathematics, as well as in another nine subjects.
 In other words, a Pass grade is required in twelve subjects in total.

-If you do not qualify for the national programmes, you can attend one of the five introduction programmes.
-Introduction programmes are flexible in terms of the pace, scope and content of studies.
-The programmes also have to be adaptable to your previous knowledge and needs.
+If you are not qualified to attend any of the national programmes you can attend one of the introductory programmes.
+These are flexible in terms of the pace, scope and content of studies.
+Introductory programmes also have to be adaptable to your previous knowledge and needs.

 You can be offered teaching in a preparatory class for a maximum of two years.
 The aim of studying one or more subjects in a preparatory class is to enable you to participate in ordinary classes as soon as possible.
 In preparatory class you study various subjects while at the same time learning the basics of the Swedish language.